The proposed Regulation on money market funds (MMFs) introduces a new framework of requirements to enhance their liquidity and stability.

 The MMF Regulation will not amend either the UCITS Directive or the AIFMD, but will create an additional layer of product rules over and above both Directives.

-On 16 May 2017, the Council of the EU formally adopted the proposed MMF Regulation which will shortly be published in the Official Journal.
-ESMA are now consulting on draft technical advice, implementing technical standards and guidelines under the Regulation
+The MMF Regulation was published in the Official Journal on 30th June 2017 and will apply from 21 June 2018.
+ESMA are now consulting on draft technical advice, implementing technical standards and guidelines under the Regulation.